hsinyuko1111/NEU_CS5010_Project2_BadmintonQueueSystem/Business_Requirements.md

 - ** 1 - Business Requirements **
   Q: “Generate a Business Requirement Document based on this project proposal.”
-  A: ChatGPT structured the document into sections, including Introduction, Core Features, Target Audience, Rules, Challenge Questions, Implementation Considerations, and User Personas.
+  A: Respnse in Section 1 to 6.
+ChatGPT structured the document into sections, including Introduction, Core Features, Target Audience, Rules, Challenge Questions, Implementation Considerations.
+I have changed minor logical error in the content.

 - ** 2 - Classifying Nouns & Verbs into Classes and Attributes **
   Q: “Is this class separation correct based on these nouns and verbs?”
-  A: ChatGPT refined the classification of system entities (e.g., Player, Court, Timer) and system actions (e.g., join, start, restart) to ensure they aligned properly with object-oriented principles.
+  A: Response in Section 8.
+ChatGPT refined the classification of system entities (e.g., Player, Court, Timer) and system actions (e.g., join, start, restart) to ensure they aligned properly with object-oriented principles.

 - ** 3 - User Classification & Ranking **
   Q: “Consider user classification using their level of interest in the system, how often they use it, the type of device they will use, and their role in content.”
-  A: ChatGPT categorized users based on engagement level, experience, usage frequency, and administrative role, helping define the needs of players, organizers, and club administrators.
+  A: Response in section 9.
+ChatGPT categorized users based on engagement level, experience, usage frequency, and administrative role, helping define the needs of players, organizers, and club administrators.

 - ** 4 - Creating User Personas **
   Q: “Generate User Persona based on this table for me.”
 (The table is shown in the previous section)
-  A: ChatGPT generated four detailed user personas:
+  A: Response in section 9.
+ChatGPT generated four detailed user personas:

 Alex, the Casual Player
 Sam, the Court Organizer